 Open Spendlab

-What is the Difference Between Indirect and Fringe Rates?
+What is the difference between Indirect Rates and Fringe Rates?

-In summary, both indirect and fringe rates deal with costs that are not directly tied to specific tasks or work products, but they differ in scope and how they are applied.
-Indirect rates are broader and encompass all overhead costs, including the expenses related to business operations and management functions.
-Fringe rates, in contrast, only account for the benefits and compensation packages provided to employees.
-As such, fringe rates only apply to labor costs and are calculated separately from other indirect costs.
+Both indirect and fringe rates deal with costs that are not directly tied to specific tasks or work products, but they differ in scope and how they are applied.

 Learn even more about indirect rates in the Spendlab documentation.